The power of creative pursuits

 Knitting, patchwork, crochet, painting, jewellery making, embriodery, cross stitch, photography, sewing, bread making, mosaics, bird feeders, pottery and on and on the possibilities go.

-Jazz broke her leg and was confined to the couch for weeks, her normal lack of physical activity quickly turned to frustration until her mother handed her a simple needle, a bag of carded wool and a Pinterest account of possibilities.
-Jazz took to needle felting like the proverbial duck to water and was quickly showing she had an unknown artistic flair, one post onto instagram of one of her creations, a Christmas sheep and the orders came in.
-Jazz was busy teaching herself how to felt letters onto balls as requests came through her mothers instagram account.
+Frankie aged 14 broke her leg and was confined to the couch for weeks, her normal lack of physical activity quickly turned to frustration until her mother handed her a simple needle, a bag of carded wool and a Pinterest account of possibilities.
+Frankie took to needle felting like the proverbial duck to water and was quickly showing she had an unknown artistic flair, one post onto instagram of one of her creations, a Christmas sheep and the orders came in.
+Frankie was busy teaching herself how to felt letters onto balls as requests came through her mothers instagram account.
 For this tween who wanted to earn money but was too young to be employed needle felting became her productive personal industry.

 The link between creativity and wellbeing has been well researched and is of importance to organisations who are trying to empower their employees to imagine things that have not yet been imagined.
 Silicon Valley is rife with companies striving to innovate; they have found that by empowering creativity in the downtime of their employees they benefit through innovation.